JusDooEt/SC-Cargo-Log-Qt/README.md

     - Profit
     - Duration

-### Individual buy and sell transactions are now store in the database
+### Individual buy and sell transactions are now stored in the database
 - Every transaction will have a unique integer transactionID.
   - This ID will automatically increment for each transaction.
 - Each transaction will have a foreign key linking said transaction to a trade route.